Does Asking If the Escort Is Law Enforcement Make a Difference?

 To avoid falling victim to sting operations, it’s essential to be aware of the legal landscape, take precautionary measures, and seek legal advice when necessary.

-The best defense is being informed and exercising caution in all potentially questionable situations.
+The best defence is being informed and exercising caution in all potentially questionable situations.